shotgunck/chocopie/README.md

 ```

 ## 2. Get `rclone.conf`
 * Assume your media are stored on a Google Drive.
 Go to https://rclone.org/drive/ and do a basic setup.
-You can try `rclone mount` on your host computer once you're done.
+You can try `rclone mount` on your local computer once you're done.

 * After that rclone will generate a `rclone.conf` that contains your Google Drive credentials.
 * On Windows, it can be found at `C:\Users\your-user\AppData\Roaming\rclone`